slackapi/bolt-js/docs/_deployments/heroku.md

 It’s time to [create a Heroku app](https://devcenter.heroku.com/articles/creating-apps) using the tools that you just installed.
 When you create an app, you can choose a unique name or have it randomly generated.

-Creating new Heroku apps will use your Heroku subscription.
+Creating new Heroku apps will use your Heroku subscription's plan.
 When getting started or deploying many small apps, we recommend starting with the low-cost Eco Dyno plan subscription.
 [Learn more about Heroku's low-cost plans](https://blog.heroku.com/new-low-cost-plans).

 > 💡 Eligible students can apply for platform credits through the [Heroku for GitHub Student program](https://blog.heroku.com/github-student-developer-program).